ChillarAnand/avilpage.com/posts/2020/04/work-from-home.md

 .. type: text
 -->

 Remote-first and remote-friendly companies have a different work culture & communication process compared to non-remote companies.
-Due to COVID-19[^1] world wide pandemic, majority of workers who didn't had prior remote experience are working from home.
+Due to COVID-19[^1] world wide pandemic, majority of workers who didn't had prior remote experience are WFH(working from home).
 This article is intended to provide some helpful tips for such people.

 ### Work Desk